Located between the Duwamish River, Airport Way South, and

 While I’ve personally never gotten my car worked own by CARSTAR, I have stopped by the red and white star mural.
 This bold mural is one of favorite walls in Georgetown, Seattle!

 2. Hats & Boots Park (Oxbow Park)

 Address: 6427 Carleton Ave S, Seattle, WA 98108

-Can you believe these giant cowboy boots and hat are located in Seattle?
+Can you believe these giant cowboy boots and hat are located

 In 1953, Lewis Nasmyth (a Seattle artist) was hired to create a western style gas station in Georgetown.
 While the gas station is no longer in operation (it closed in 1988), you can still find the giant cowboy boots and hat at this park.
 The local community council raised funds to move the giant cowboy hat and boots to Oxbow Park in 2003.